dgkngzlr/machine_learing_tutorials/README.md

 # machine_learing_tutorials
-It is an practice for learning machine learning consept.
+It is a practice for learning machine learning consept.